Incorporating Peer-to-Peer Fundraising as a Year-End Donor Acquisition Strategy

 Organizations must consider donor acquisition and its importance to building broad strong donor bases.
 While transformational fundraising is essential, one can't neglect the more transactional strategies that allow us to build a base of smaller givers who eventually one day may serve as the feeder into a loyal contributor if we continue to build a relationship with them.

 Consider using your year-end campaign and your social following to help acquire new donors and build a stronger donor base.
-To learn more about how other digital strategies may be used to acquire new donors, please read my recent article.

 As a “top-in-the-field” Certified Fund-Raising Executive, who has been billed as one of LinkedIn’s top philanthropy voices of the year, Robin Cabral has the skills and experience to focus your efforts, drive your results and enhance your ability and confidence through easy-to-understand and informative strategies, tools and templates.